flexi-framework/flexi/doc/userguide/tutorials/10_planeTurbulentChannelFlow/ptcf.md

 #### Running the Simulation and Results

-The command
+Now run the simulation, either using

 ~~~~~~~
-./flexi parameter_flexi.ini > std.out
+./flexi parameter_flexi.ini
 ~~~~~~~

-runs the code and dumps all output into the file *std.out*.
-If you wish to run the code in parallel using MPI, the standard command is
+or

 ~~~~~~~
-mpirun -np XX ./flexi parameter_flexi.ini > std.out
+mpirun -np XX ./flexi parameter_flexi.ini
 ~~~~~~~

-where $XX$ is an integer denoting the number of processes to be used in parallel.
-Note that **FLEXI** uses an element-based parallelization strategy, so the minimum load per process/core is *one* grid element, i.e. do not use more cores than cells in the grid!
+when you want to use more than one processor.
 Once the simulation finished state files can be post processed by the ``posti_channel_fft`` tool which was build by the ``POSTI_BUILD_CHANNEL_FFT`` CMake option.
 To run the postprocessing, the standard command is

 ~~~~~~~